meco-group/fatrop/README.md

 for non-X64 targets change the blasfeo_target parameter according to the table of https://github.com/giaf/blasfeo
 ## build and install fatropy
-fatropy is the name of the python bindings for fatrop install python-dev tools (relace X.X with your python version)
+fatropy is the name of the python bindings for fatrop install python-dev tools (replace X.X with your python version)

     sudo apt-get install pythonX.X-dev